Italian Chicken Skillet Supper

 - 2 teaspoons shredded Romano cheese

 - Flatten chicken slightly; sprinkle with garlic salt and pepper.
-In a large nonstick skillet, cook chicken in butter and oil over medium heat for 3-4 minutes on each side or until no longer pink.
+In a large nonstick skillet, cook chicken in butter and oil over medium heat until no longer pink, 3-4 minutes on each side.
 Remove and keep warm.

 - In the same skillet, saute the mushrooms, onion, red pepper and pine nuts until vegetables are tender.
-Add spinach; cook and stir for 2-3 minutes or until wilted.
+Add spinach; cook and stir until wilted, 2-3 minutes.
 Stir in flour.
 Gradually stir in broth and mustard.
 Bring to a boil.
-Reduce heat; cook and stir for 2 minutes or until thickened.
+Reduce heat; cook and stir until thickened, 2 minutes.

 Editor's NoteThis recipe was tested with Land O'Lakes light stick butter.